 - The choices are endless.
 I suggest keeping to 1-2 servings of fruit per smoothie.
 Refer to the RDRx Meal Planning Guide on fruit serving sizes (1 banana = 2 servings)

 4.)
 Pick a Protein

-- Milk or plain greek yogurt (soy or regular), cottage cheese, protein powder (unflavored preferably, limited ingredients),
+- Milk or plain greek yogurt (soy or regular), cottage cheese, protein powder (unflavored preferably, limited ingredients), or collagen.

 - If vegetarian or vegan: nuts, seeds, oats, quinoa, and tofu can all be a source of protein but will often contribute to your carb or fat count.